IntroductionIn this topic the role of templates as ontologies is discussed.

-    The signature for an tip:IND-has-Mass-in-metric-ton is:
+For example, the signature for an IND-has-Weight-in-metric-ton is:

 Once such a mapping has been defined for an application and coded in an adapter for that application, it will keep uploading templates following the rules for releasing and uploading as defined by the custodian of that application.